 REVIEWS OF THE CHRONIC PAIN MANAGEMENT SOURCEBOOK

 Some complete reviews and excerpts from experts who endorsed the book are included here.
-These include reviews from The Pain Practitioner, the North American Chronic Pain Association of Canada, Pain News Network and an excerpt from the introduction to the book by Malin Dollinger, MD.
+These include reviews from The Pain Practitioner, the North American Chronic Pain Association of Canada, Pain News Network and others.

 from THE PAIN PRACTITIONER